 What do business apprenticeships involve?

-Management apprenticeships equip you with a range of transferable skills.
+- Management apprenticeships equip you with a range of transferable skills.
 On a day-to-day basis you may brief teams, resolve problems, source supplies, monitor work, agree budgets, manage conflict and plan and implement change.
 At intermediate level you could train to become a team leader, floor manager or trainee supervisor.
 With an advanced management apprenticeship you could become an assistant manager, section manager or first line manager.
-Higher apprenticeships can lead to careers as a senior manager, head of department or director.
+Higher apprenticeships lead to careers as a senior manager, head of department or director.

 Apprenticeships usually take between one and four years to complete.
-The duration will depend largely on the type and level of the programme, with degree apprenticeships unsurprisingly lasting the longest.
+The duration will depend on the type and level of the programme, with degree apprenticeships unsurprisingly lasting the longest.

 Who are they aimed at?